-China’s global ambitions in the age of Xi Jinping: envisioning multiple scenarios
+China’s Global Ambitions in the Age of Xi Jinping: Envisioning Multiple Scenarios

-Giovanni Andornino | University of Torino, Torino World Affairs Institute (T.wai) and European University Institute
+Scientific Coordinators: Giovanni B. Andornino | University of Torino, European University Institute and Torino World Affairs Institute, and Giorgia Giovannetti | University of Florence and European University Institute

-Giovanni Andornino | University of Torino, Torino World Affairs Institute and European University Institute, Italy
+Giovanni B. Andornino | University of Torino, European University Institute, and Torino World Affairs Institute, Italy

-Giorgia Giovannetti | European University Institute and University of Florence, Italy
+Giorgia Giovannetti | University of Florence, and European University Institute, Italy

-Katherine Morton | University of Sheffield, United Kingdom
+Yu Zheng | Queen Mary University of London, United Kingdom